nodeloophole/nodeloophole.github.io/content.md

 Avoid un-scoped/free work

 * Client changes their mind?
-Track it.
+Track it
 * A tweak here and there may have unintended consequences
 * Ambiguity in scope/contract/assumptions